Macinto5h/Eigenface-Recognition-App/README.md

 Some lines appended to files need to be removed manually.

 The file `/etc/environment` has a line appended for EigenCU `export QT_X11_NO_MITSHM=1`.
-Remove the last instance of this line if there is more than one (means that other utilities may still need this setting).
+Remove the last instance of this line if there is more than one (means that other utilities may still need this setting or you ran `install_plugin.sh` more than once).

-The file `~./bashrc` has the following appended that should be deleted by the user:
+The file `~.bashrc` has the following appended that should be deleted by the user:

 ```bash
 # alias for eigencu add user